will never increase

 The policy provides up to $100,000 of protection per merchant account, up to a limit of $500,000 for businesses with 5 or more merchant accounts.

 Payment Depot generally markets itself to traditional retailers and restaurants.
-The company does not offer high risk merchant accounts, nor does it provide HIPAA compliant processing.
-Dentists, doctors, and other medical professionals should look elsewhere.
+The company does not offer high risk merchant accounts.

 Additionally, if you're looking to integrate your credit card processing with QuickBooks, Payment Depot will not be the right fit.

-Payment Depot prefers not to handle those type of "specialty" processing scenarios.
+Payment Depot prefers not to handle "specialty" processing scenarios.
 If you need processing for a business that fits the criteria above, CardFellow can help you locate a good fit at great pricing.

 Payment Depot charges using membership and per-transaction fees on top of interchange costs, and that’s how they quote through CardFellow.
 There is no percentage markup when processing with Payment Depot.
 In the CardFellow marketplace, you’ll still see Payment Depot’s quote broken down so you can easily view all the rates and fees and won’t be hit with hidden expenses.